tulu17/qa_playwright_e2e_alerts/README.md

 # Playwright: Alerts (qa_cypress_e2e_alerts Playwright/TypeScript alternative)

 ## Make sure you have Playwright installed, open ../tests/alerts.test.ts and run 'npm test' in terminal.
-## Test Report will open in default browser when test are finished, test report file located ../playwright-report/index.html.
+Test Report will open in default browser when test are finished, test report file located ../playwright-report/index.html.

-1. Install Playwright
+## How to install Playwright

 ### Option 1
    - install Playwright extension by Microsoft in VSC
    - press CTRL + SHIFT + P
    - type "install playwright" and choose the "Test: Install Playwright" option
    - select desired browsers and/or GitHub Action

 ### Option 2
    - open terminal and type **npm init playwright@latest**
    - run the install command and select the following to get started:
       - choose between TypeScript or JavaScript (default is TypeScript)
       - name of your Tests folder (default is tests or e2e if you already have a tests folder in your project)
       - add a GitHub Actions workflow to easily run tests on CI (optional)
       - install Playwright browsers (default is true)

 ## Task